Involve business in ocean plastics pollution issue, talks: McKenna - Red Deer Advocate

 The minister said she wants to work with provinces, territories and municipalities to draft a national strategy aimed at combatting the plastics problem.

-McKenna said plastics producers should also be part of the discussions in late September when she meets in Halifax with her counterparts from Italy, France, the United Kingdom, the European Union and Germany.
+McKenna said plastics producers should also be part of the discussions in late September when she meets in Halifax with her counterparts from Italy, France, the United Kingdom, the European Union, Germany, the United States and Japan.

 The United States and Japan didn’t sign the so-called Oceans Plastics Charter tabled at the recent G7 meeting in Charlevoix, Que.